octobox/octobox/README.md

 ## What state is the project in right now?

-Octobox is like a little baby.
-You have to host it yourself and it only works for one user at a time.
+You can use [a hosted version](https://octobox.io) right now.

+You could also host it yourself, in Heroku or otherwise.

 Check out the open issues for a glimpse of the future: https://github.com/octobox/octobox/issues.